-Public relations agency Holyrood Partnership has won praise for aiding Scottish Water during the worst winter on record.
+Public relations agency Holyrood PR has won praise for aiding Scottish Water during the worst winter on record.

 The agency’s founding directors stepped in to support the water giant’s communications team as it managed unprecedented demand for public and media information during the recent big freeze.